Patient incident management in Safety Learning System

 - Part 7 protected committees for Safety and Quality assessments

 Information recorded in SLS that is related to a patient incident should be considered in the same way that information in a patient medical record (health record) is.
 That is information should be accurate, succinct, factual and objective.

 Information arising from a Part 7 review or an RCA conducted under the protection of Part 8 of the Health Care Act 2008 cannot be released other than in a de-identified format.
-Please contact Safety and Quality Managers prior to release of any information about incident.
+Please contact Safety and Quality Managers prior to

 Removal of Part 7 protection of Safety Learning System